-Students are required to obtain the required textbook and/or course materials for their classes prior to the first day of class.
+Students are required to obtain the required textbook and/or course materials for their classes.
 The College anticipates that, except in unusual circumstances, course materials will be adopted for at least one year.

 Students are expected to word-process papers in courses taken for credit.
 Florida SouthWestern State College's basic composition course, ENC 1101, requires students to demonstrate competence in the basic use of computers, including word-processing.
 The word-processing of papers is regarded as the norm and is considered good practice for students continuing into an FSW baccalaureate program or transferring to other colleges and universities.

 Academic Grievance Procedure

 The Florida SouthWestern State College Academic Grievance Procedure is designed to provide resolution to legitimate academic issues.
 State Board Rules and College Policies are not subject to academic grievance; only the application or interpretation of rules or policies may be grieved.
 To facilitate an efficient and timely resolution process, Florida SouthWestern State College has an Ombudsperson to assist students through informal and formal grievance procedures.
 The College also maintains a clear chain of escalation for grievances.

 The Academic Grievance Procedure is based on the assumption that academic disagreements should be resolved by student and faculty interaction via an informal process.
 The formal grievance procedures are intended to provide all Florida SouthWestern State College students with opportunities for objective review of facts and events that are related to the cause of a grievance when the involved faculty members and students are not able to resolve a dispute on their own.
 These reviews will be accomplished in a collegial, non-judicial atmosphere.
 All parties are expected to behave in a civil manner.